xerial/snappy-java/Milestone.md

-Since vesion 1.1.0.x, Java 6 (1.6) or higher is required.
+Since version 1.1.0.x, Java 6 (1.6) or higher is required.

 ## snappy-java-1.1.4 (will be available Early 2017)
  * Upgrade to [snappy-1.1.4](https://github.com/google/snappy/releases/tag/1.1.4)
    * Improved performance compression (5%), decompression (20%)
- * We are waiting contributions of native libraries for varios platforms.
+ * We are waiting contributions of native libraries for various platforms.
-   * Run `make native test` and send the result as a pull requset.
+   * Run `make native test` and send the result as a pull request.
  * We also test the usability of the newly added BitShuffle API before this release.

 ## snappy-java-1.1.4-M3 (2017-02-16)